EliasIsaiah/CCL/projects/FindYourTemperature/part2/FindYourTemperaturePart2.md

 Some hints:

-•The request variable we created by calling supertest(app) has functions on it called get, post, etc. So to send a POST request you would write request.post('/your-endpoint').
+* The request variable we created by calling `supertest(app)` has functions on it called `get`, `post`, etc. So to send a `POST` request you would write request.post('/your-endpoint').
-•To send a body with your request, you can chain a .send({ your: 'object' }) to the promise given by the post function •One of your tests will not give a fixed result but a dynamic one (namely the temperature that will change).
+* To send a body with your request, you can chain a `.send({ your: 'object' })` to the promise given by the post function
+* One of your tests will not give a fixed result but a dynamic one (namely the temperature that will change).
 Usually you will want to mock the API code, but that is out of the scope of this exercise.
 For now think about checking that the string 'contains' parts that you need.
 (If you ever find some time and want to look into how to do this, have a look at the jest documentation on mocking modules)
-•Don't forget to check the status code!
+* Don't forget to check the status code!

 Once all your tests are green you can be sure that everything works as expected!
 Have a look at your code and clean it up, if you wrote your tests well, then all you need to do at the end is run your test script to see if you did not break anything.